 Sec.
+3.13.1 - Non AUS Conforming Sec.
+3.13.3 - Non AUS Affordable Sec.
 3.13.2 - Non AUS Jumbo Sec.
 3.13.4 - Non AUS Medical Professional Program

-- " If PITIA on the departure residence is excluded from the DTI: 2 months PITIA reserves on the departure residence - Other pending and For Sale not pending on departure residence: - " If PITIA on the departure residence is included in the DTI: 2 months PITIA on the departure residence, or - " If PITIA on the departure residence is excluded from the DTI: 6 months PITIA on the departure residence
+- An executed sales contract with financing contingencies removed, or - An executed buyout agreement as part of an employer relocation plan (of the type qualifying for the relocation discount as defined in Section 3.4.4) where the employer/relocation company are responsible for the outstanding mortgages on the property pending sale. - In addition to the reserves required within Section 3 of the TrueGuide[®], the following reserves are also required: - Departure residence is pending with executed sales contract or buyout agreement satisfying the requirements above - " If PITIA on the departure residence is included in the DTI: 0 months PITIA reserves on the departure residence, or - " If PITIA on the departure residence is excluded from the DTI: 2 months PITIA reserves on the departure residence - Other pending and For Sale not pending on departure residence: - " If PITIA on the departure residence is included in the DTI: 2 months PITIA on the departure residence, or - " If PITIA on the departure residence is excluded from the DTI: 6 months PITIA on the departure residence